Xane123/InfiniteFun_IY/README.md

 ```
 5^0.5^goto random 6
 ```
 Lastly, you can edit your keybinds (including click-teleport and part deletion key-holds) in the settings menu (⚙).
-Want to try it out and join the fun?
-Execute the LoadString above to do that!
+Want to try it out and join the *fun*? 😉 Execute the LoadString above to do that!
 ## Contributing
 I am a bad manager, so I do not believe I could handle pull requests properly, or be able to trust that they will not break any of my commonly-used commands.
 If you would like to contribute to Infinite Fun, I recommend creating a pull request for Infinite Yield instead; Any accepted changes will be merged into Infinite Fun manually every few months or so.